dblanding/kodacad/docs/assembly_structure/assembly_structure.md

     * Then extrude the circle 3 mm high to create the new component.
 * ![Button created](images/button_created.png)
 * Not surprisingly, both L-bracket assemblies get the new button, since they are shared instances.
-* But a user of this CAD would probably be annoyed when the button shows up in somewhere other than where it is supposed to be!
+* But a user of this CAD would probably be annoyed when the button shows up somewhere other than where it was intended to be!
-* We need to fix this.
+* Apparently, by virtue of being hierarchically contained within the assembly `[0:1:1:2:2] l-bracket-assembly_2`, the button component is having its postion transformed by the location vector of its containing assembly.
-    * We need to move the component by applying the cascade of location vectors (in reverse) to make sure the button shows up in the exact spot where it is being extruded.
+    * In ordeer to fix this, when we create a new component, we need to apply the reverse transform of the containing assembly, allowing the component to stay where we want it.